IBM/aspera-cli/docs/README.md

 ### Faspex 5: Invitations

-There are two types of invitations of package submission: public or private.
+There are two types of invitations for package submission: public or private.

 Public invitations are for external users; provide only the email address.